17.04.2023

 Pitzek GMP Consulting

-INCREASING DEMANDS ON PROCESS AND TECH TRANSFER TO GMP, AS WELL AS THE STRONG INFLUENCE ON PROCESS VALIDATION
+INCREASING DEMANDS ON PROCESS AND TECH TRANSFER ACCORDING TO GMP, AS WELL AS THE STRONG INFLUENCE ON PROCESS VALIDATION

 Technology transfer in the pharmaceutical industry means more than copy and paste!